ferhatefedogan1907-blip/Physics_Problems/docs/en/Your_solutions/05_Electromagnetism_2_solution/solution_07.md

 $c = \lambda f$ shows that wavelength and frequency are inversely proportional.

-Since the wavelength is given, we calculate the frequency.
+Since the wavelength is given, we convert it into meters and calculate the frequency.

 550 nm lies in the green region of the visible spectrum.